 May need to start a lower starting dose and titrate more slowly in patients with renal complications because the kidney excretes oxcarbazepine.

-Geriatric population may have decreased renal clearance and thus should be started at lower doses and titrated more slowly as oxcarbazepine is renally excreted.
+The geriatric population may have decreased renal clearance and thus should be started at lower doses and titrated more slowly as oxcarbazepine undergoes renal excretion.

 Oxcarbazepine studies done in rats and dogs over a 3 and 6-month period have shown reversible dose-dependent liver weight increases, and this is considered to be due to centrilobular megalocytosis.
 Oxcarbazepine metabolism differs significantly between humans and rats, and therefore this toxicity cannot be generalized to human patients.

 Healthcare workers (including the primary physician, nurse practitioner) who prescribe oxcarbazepine should be aware of it is indications and adverse effect profile.
 The drug is known to cause many CNS adverse effects, including sedation, dizziness, abnormal gait, headache, ataxia, fatigue, confusion, nausea, vomiting, abdominal pain, or rash.
 Hyponatremia and increase suicidal ideation are two of the most dangerous and life-threatening side effects which patients may experience while taking oxcarbazepine.
 Weight gain and sedation can occur as well in a minority of patients.
 If side effects continue, physicians should consider switching to another agent because augmenting oxcarbazepine with another agent is usually not successful.
 It is important to note that side effects may increase with higher doses of oxcarbazepine.